ParadoxZW/CosAttention2d/README.md

 <p align="center">
   <img src="./figures/eq2.png">
 </p>

-All the notation is the same as the original paper, except that `ij` and `kl` mean the 2D coordinates of the tokens in the query grid and key grid, respectively.
+All the notation is the same as the original paper, except that `(i, j)` and `(k, l)` mean the 2D coordinates of the tokens in the query grid and key grid, respectively.
 Now we can adjust the multiplication order of `KQV` and perform the calculation in linear complexity.
 (P.S.
 I also tested the version that neglects two middle terms in the above decomposition formula,
 and get lower accuracy but faster computation.)

 ## Usage